collective/lineage.registry/README.rst

 Installation
 ============

-Just depend in your buildout on the egg ``lineage.themeselection``.
+Just depend in your buildout on the egg ``lineage.registry``.
 ZCML is loaded automagically with z3c.autoinclude.

 Install it as an addon in Plone control-panel or portal_setup.